sporsho/sporsho.github.io/3DUnOutDet.md

 # Acknowledgement
 Nisa B. Nar has been acknowledged for annotating some point clouds.

-Segments.ai has been acknowledged for giving us free academic license to use their annotation tool for academic research.
-Segments.ai has been cited in the paper which will be visible upon publishing the article.
+We thank [Segments.ai](https://segments.ai/) for giving us free academic license to use their annotation tool for academic research.
+[Segments.ai](https://segments.ai/) has been cited in the paper instead of putting their name in the Acknowledgement.

 # 3D-UnOutDet Videos
 ## DeSnowing with 3D-UnOutDet in WADS dataset